mackelab/lfi-experiments/README.md

   --debug                     If provided, will enter debugger on error.
                               [default: False]
-  --device TEXT               Device to compute on.  [default: cpu] --iw-loss                   If provided, will use importance weighted loss.
+  --device TEXT               Device to compute on.  [default: cpu] --increase-data             If set, will increase the training data on each
+                              round by reloading data generated in previous round.  [default: False] --iw-loss                   If provided, will use importance weighted loss.
                               [default: False]
   --loss-calib FLOAT          If provided, will do loss calibration with